webosose/website/content/en/docs/guides/setup/setting-up-google-assistant.md

 ## Registering the Device Model

-To register the device model, you have to go back to the page which you opened in [Create a New Project](#create-a-new-project).
+To register the device model, you have to go back to the page which you opened in [Creating a New Project](#creating-a-new-project).

 {{< note >}}
 If you closed the page, you can go the device registration page as follows: